SDMC proposes increase in property tax to boost revenue | Headlines

 Residential, commercial and non-residential plots (of up to 150 sqm) are currently divided into three categories in the city -- A-B; C-E' and F-H categories.

-''I propose that for the financial year 2022-23, the number of categories should be reduced from three to two – A-E and F-H in this category,'' said SDMC Commissioner Gyanesh Bharati, while presenting revised budget estimates for 2021-22 and budget estimates for 2022-23 at the Civic Centre here.
+''I propose that for the financial year 2022-23, the number of categories should be reduced from three to two – A-E and F-H,'' said SDMC Commissioner Gyanesh Bharati, while presenting revised budget estimates for 2021-22 and budget estimates for 2022-23 at the Civic Centre here.

 The budget has proposed increase in property tax as follows: 14 per cent tax in for residential properties in A-E category and 12 per cent in F-H category.
-Presently 15 per cent tax is charged in A-B category, 11 per cent in C-E category and seven per cent in F-H category, a senior official said.
+Currently, 12 per cent tax is charged in A-B category, 11 per cent in C-E category and seven per cent in F-H category, a senior official said.

 Similar for commercial category, in A-D category it is proposed to be 15 per cent, and 12 per cent in E-H category; and for special category, it is 20 per cent, the official said.
 The current rates are 15 per cent tax in A-B category, 12 per cent in C-E category and ten per cent in F-H category, the official said.
 Bharati said that property tax rates in A through E slabs, have not been raised in the last 10 years.